dburkhardt/viash_web/content/docs/getting_started/what_is_a_viash_component.md

     Hello there, NAME.

-The results should be exactly the same as viash automatically picks the first platform when you don’t pass the platform option, in this case that’s `native`.
+The results should be exactly the same as Viash automatically picks the first platform when you don’t pass the platform option, in this case that’s `native`.

 ## Exporting a component as an executable

-Components can be exported to executables, making it easy to share scripted functionality without the need to have viash installed on the target system.
+Components can be exported to executables, making it easy to share scripted functionality without the need to have Viash installed on the target system.
-Run the following command to make viash parse the config file and export the result to an executable called **hello\_world** in a (new) folder named **my\_hello\_world**:
+Run the following command to make Viash parse the config file and export the result to an executable called **hello\_world** in a (new) folder named **my\_hello\_world**: